kreier/llama.cpp-jetson/README.md

 build: c262bedd (5043)
 ```

-The prompt processing speed seems to be too high in this benchmark for the small models run on the Jetson Nano.
+The prompt processing speed seems to be too high in this benchmark (found the answer a few days later, see [explanation later in this document](#explaining-the-variance-in-prompt-processing-when-using-the-gpu)) for the small models run on the Jetson Nano.
 To have a more realistic comparison for the graph below the `llama-cli` was used to determine both the pp and tg metrics.
 Similar results were achieved with longer prompts like "Write a 1000 word essay about the French Revolution".

 ![TinyLlama](https://raw.githubusercontent.com/kreier/llama.cpp-jetson/main/docs/TinyLlama.png)